 Learning how to meditate for beginners is an excellent way to look after your mind and bring some calm to your day.
 Whether you want to reduce stress, manage your blood pressure, or improve your wellbeing, mindfulness meditation is a great place to start.

 Importantly, it doesn't cost a thing to give it a try; all you need is a few minutes and a quiet space to sit.
 That's why it is one of the top low-cost self care ideas to protect your wellbeing without breaking the bank.

 There are a few different styles of meditation, but the most popular is mindfulness meditation.
 These short sessions encourage you to focus on your breath and develop an awareness of the present moment, which you can extend throughout the day.

-You could download a guided meditation app to take some time for your mind, but if you want to learn how to meditate independently, we'll guide you through everything you need to know.
+You could follow some guided meditations for beginners to take some time for your mind, but if you want to learn how to meditate independently, we'll guide you through everything you need to know.

 How to meditate for beginners